sk-alam/memory-game/README.md

 # MemoryGame

-Clone or download the app.
-Goto the local project root directory and run `npm i` from command line
+Clone or download the app into your local directory.
+Goto your local memory-game root directory and run `npm i` from command line

 ## Development server